 In a Nutshell: The Mausoleum, otherwise known to locals as the Kumsusan Palace of the Sun is the final resting place of North Korean leaders Eternal President Kim Il-Sung and Supreme Leader Kim Jong-Il.
 Their bodies are displayed inside for public viewing within climate-controlled clear glass sarcophagi.
 Here’s what it’s like to visit.

-Afront the hotel wall mirror I straighten my tie, tuck in my cotton shirt and give my dress shoes one final shine.
-It was early morning in Pyongyang and my daily ritual was today accompanied by the background drone of North Korean State Television had sparked my day with militaristic musical odes to Kim Il-Sung, censored news broadcasts and ageing footage of Kim Jong-Il nodding his head towards corn plantations.
+Afront the hotel room’s wall mirror I straighten my tie, tuck in my cotton shirt and give my dress shoes one final shine.
+It was early morning in Pyongyang and my daily ritual was today accompanied by the background drone of North Korean State Television — militaristic musical odes to Kim Il-Sung, censored news broadcasts and aged footage of Kim Jong-Il nodding his head towards corn plantations.
 This was all part of a healthy North Korean breakfast, I was now ready to tackle my day motivated and inspired.
 Moments later, I was nudged onto a bus headed towards the capital’s outskirts with five state-sanctioned guides on one of the most ‘important’ visitations of my life.
 Oddly enough, to visit these two aforementioned gentlemen in the flesh.
 Whom may I add, also died four and twenty-one years ago respectively.
 Welcome to another day in North Korea.

-The destination, known simply as ‘The Mausoleum’ to outsiders is the holiest building in North Korea – an otherwise atheist nation.
-Inside, the embalmed bodies of Eternal President Kim Il-Sung and as of 2011, his son Supreme Leader Kim Jong-Il lie in state inside climate-controlled clear glass sarcophagi for your viewing pleasure.
-They’re surrounded by mazing marble hallways, each a trove of their life’s treasures and accomplishments.
+The destination, known simply as ‘The Mausoleum’ to outsiders is the holiest building in North Korea, an otherwise atheist nation.
+Inside, the embalmed bodies of Eternal President Kim Il-Sung and since 2011, his son Supreme Leader Kim Jong-Il, lie in state inside climate-controlled clear glass sarcophagi for your viewing pleasure.
+They’re surrounded by mazing marble hallways, each a trove of their lifelong treasures and accomplishments.
 Eyes peer at you from every corner whether it be via camera or the abundance of guards.
-Access is from an underground tunnel hundreds of metres away.
-In many ways, a leaf has been taken from Egypt’s book of pyramid interior design.
-The unmistakeable stock portraits of each, representative of what feels like every street corner of Pyongyang, hang defiantly on the restricted walls outside, where each visitor must bow to their likeness.
+Access is from an underground tunnel hundreds of metres away — in many ways, a leaf has been taken from Egypt’s book of pyramid interior design.
+The unmistakeable stock portraits of each, representative of what feels like every street corner of Pyongyang hang defiantly on the restricted walls outside, where each visitor must bow to their likeness.